-In early 2019, Candid asked 645 of the largest U.S. foundations if they had changed their funding priorities in 2017 and 2018 as a result of the 2016 presidential election.
+In early 2019, Candid asked 645 of the largest U.S. foundations whether they had changed their funding priorities in 2017 and 2018 as a result of the 2016 presidential election.
 The vast majority (88 percent) of the respondents said their organizations made “few or no changes” to their giving priorities during the two years following the election.
 About one in eight (12 percent) reported making “some notable changes.”

-Foundations that reported making “some notable changes” identified five causes in particular for which they felt additional support was needed given shifts in the political environment: 1) immigration, 2) civic engagement/democracy, 3) equity/social justice/intolerance, 4) the environment, and 5) healthcare.
+Foundations that reported making “some notable changes” identified five causes in particular for which they felt additional support was needed, given shifts in the political environment: 1) immigration, 2) civic engagement/democracy, 3) equity/social justice/intolerance, 4) the environment, and 5) health care.
 In some cases, foundations also established “rapid response” funds to help grantees that might be facing new or urgent challenges in carrying out their work.

 Foundations that made “few or no changes to their giving priorities”

-Most foundations that made “few or no changes to their giving priorities” following the 2016 election felt no need to further explain why this was the case.
+Most foundations that made “few or no changes to their giving priorities” following the 2016 presidential election felt no need to further explain why this was the case.
 Those that did offer explanations tended to refer to factors such as donor intent or unwavering adherence to the organizations’ respective missions or strategic plans.

-- “The Foundation follows donor intent, so our grant-making does not tend to change with political shifts.”
+- “The foundation follows donor intent, so our grantmaking does not tend to change with political shifts.”

-- “The Foundation’s funds are committed to funding existing programs in our founders’ areas of interest and in areas where they lived during their lifetimes.”
+- “The foundation’s funds are committed to funding existing programs in our founders’ areas of interest and in areas where they lived during their lifetimes.”

 - Community foundation: “Most grantmaking is advised by donors or committees for specific purposes.”